abhisindh/Bellabeat_Product_Analysis/README.md

 ## Deliverables

-1. A clear summary of the business task  <input type="checkbox" disabled />
+1. A clear summary of the business task  []
-2. A description of all data sources used   <input type="checkbox" disabled />
+2. A description of all data sources used   []
-3. Documentation of any cleaning or manipulation of data    <input type="checkbox" disabled />
+3. Documentation of any cleaning or manipulation of data    []
-4. A summary of your analysis   <input type="checkbox" disabled/>
+4. A summary of your analysis   []
-5. Supporting visualizations and key findings   <input type="checkbox" disabled/>
+5. Supporting visualizations and key findings   []
-6. Your top high-level content recommendations based on your analysis   <input type="checkbox" disabled/>
+6. Your top high-level content recommendations based on your analysis   []

 ## Data Used